michodgs25/Somerset-Trails/README.md

 * Google mobile friendly test - https://search.google.com/test/mobile-friendly
   - Credit Google mobile testing to ensure site is error free and mobile friendly

+ #### All code adapted is for educational purposes only and not for commercial gain.

 ## External Media
 All images were take from Google images advanced search with filter - free to use or share.